CVL-dev/cvl-user-management/README.md

 password in plain text.
 This will probably change when the new VM/software management stuff has been worked out.

 * Update the celery/redis stuff to use Supervisor
-* Update the celery stuff to use the right job queue.